rajatjindal/github-app-installations/README.md

 github-app-installations queries github to find all orgs/users who have installed a particular app.
 It needs the app's private-key and installation-id for generating the token and making request to github api.
 You can find this information from `https://github.com/settings/apps/<your-app-name>`

+### Security disclaimer

+You should NEVER submit private keys used for sensible personal data or production.
+Be aware that by giving away your app's private key, it could theoretically be abused to attack its users.
+A professional developer should be able to do this without sharing your key with a 3rd party.
+Even GitHub would never ask you to share private keys!

 A sample request is as follows:

 ## generate base64 value of your private key